CEnthusiast/retail-sales/README.md

 ## Architecture

-The project leverages the Databricks Medallion Architecture using Delta Lake to implement a multi-layer data pipeline (Bronze → Silver → Gold), ensuring data quality, consistency, and optimized analytical performance
+The project utilizes the Databricks Medallion Architecture using Delta Lake to implement a multi-layer data pipeline

 Raw Data (CSV file) → Bronze (Raw Tables) → Silver (Cleaned & Standardized Data) → Gold (Business-Ready Data) → Power BI (Dashboards)

 ## Technologies Used

-- Databricks
-- Power BI
-- Python / PySpark / SQL
+Databricks, Power BI, Python, PySpark, SQL

 ## Databricks

-- Load Data: Loading CSV, renaming columns, creating Bronze table
-- Cleaning: changing columns' types where needed, checking for null values, creating Silver table
-- Gold: Creating multiple gold tables to connect them with PowerBI for visualization
+In "Load Data" the file is loaded, the columns are renamed and the Bronze table is created.
+In "Cleaning", the types of columns are changed where needed, there's a check for null values and the Silver table is created.
+In "Gold", multiple tables are made for visualization in PowerBI

 ## PowerBI